What can you do?

 - You can keep naloxone with you every time you use drugs.
 Naloxone is the only way to stop an opioid overdose.
 Find out where you can get naloxone.

-- You can tell people about the Good Samaritan Law, a law that protects you from getting arrested if you call 911 when someone is overdosing, whether you have drugs on you or not.
+- You can tell people about the Good Samaritan Law, a law that provides legal protection if you call 911 when someone is overdosing, whether you have drugs on you or not.

 I can have someone with me when I use drugs